-In the event of multiple offences, fines shall be imposed on each offence separately and the severest fine will be sufficient to if the offences are so correlated and cannot be separated.
+In the event of multiple offences, fines shall be imposed on each offence separately and the severest fine will be sufficient to impose if the offences are so correlated and inseparable.

-Excluding the smuggling cases provided for in Article 142 herein and without prejudice to the international agreements in force, a fine shall be imposed on the following offences according to the rules of implementation of this regulation (law):
+With the exception of the smuggling cases provided for in Article 142 herein and without prejudice to the international agreements in force, a fine shall be imposed on the following offences according to the rules of implementation of this Law:

 - 1. Offences of importation and exportation.

 - 2. Offences of customs declarations.

 - 3. Offences of goods in transit.

 - 4. Offences of warehouses.

-- 5. Offences of zones under control of customs.
+- 5. Offences of zones falling under customs surveillance.

 - 6. Offences of temporary admission.

 - 7. Offences of re-exportation.

-- 8. Any other offences.
+- 8. Any other customs offences.

-Chapter V: Smuggling and penalties thereof
+Chapter V Smuggling and Penalties Thereof

-Part I: Smuggling
+Part I Smuggling

-Smuggling is to bring or attempt to bring goods into or out of the country in contravention to the applicable laws without payment of the customs taxes "duties, in whole or in part, or contrary to the provisions of prohibition or restriction provided for herein or in the other laws.
+Smuggling is to bring or attempt to bring goods into or out of the country in contravention to the applicable laws without payment of the customs taxes "duties", in whole or in part, or in contradiction to the provisions of prohibition or restriction provided for herein or in the other laws.